Summer 2000: Launch of the Nova Scotia Water Trail (Lunenburg to Halifax) and its guidebook. A major EAC project.

 May 2009: EAC accepts the national Arthur Kroeger College Awards for Public Affairs.

-2009 The Fossil Fools Film Fest, organized by the Energy Subcommittee on Public Education (eSCOPE) shows 5 energy consumption themed films on three evenings.
+2009: The Fossil Fools Film Fest, organized by the Energy Subcommittee on Public Education (eSCOPE) shows five energy consumption themed films on three evenings.

-2009 Birch Cove Blue Mountains and Ship Harbour Long Lake are designated wilderness protection areas, bringing the total provincial land area designated protected to 8.7%.
+2009: Blue Mountain/Birch Cove Lakes and Ship Harbour Long Lake are designated wilderness protection areas, bringing the total provincial land area designated protected to 8.7 per cent.